stonepros/stone/doc/rbd/rbd-persistent-write-back-cache.rst

 Enable Persistent Write-back Cache
 ========================================

-To enable the persistent write-back cache, the following Ceph settings need to be enabled.::
+To enable the persistent write-back cache, the following Stone settings need to be enabled.::

         rbd persistent cache mode = {cache-mode}